27B9rton/Election_Analysis/README.md

 Election Analysis using software Python 3.9.5. and Visual Studio Code

 ##Project Overview
-Colorado Board of Elections has asked us to review and audit the recent local election.
+Colorado Board of Elections has asked us to review and audit the recent local election to find the winner as well as voter turnout by county.

 ## Summary
 The election analysis shows that: